Systematic study of exotic $1^{-+}$ tetraquark spectroscopy

 The $\pi(1600)$ state was first observed by the Brookhaven E852 experiment~\cite{E852:1998mbq}, which identified an exotic $1^{-+}$ resonance in the $\rho\pi$ channel.
-The analysis found a mass of $1593 \pm 8^{+29}{-47}$ MeV and a width of $168 \pm 20^{+150}{-12}$ MeV.
-Later, E852~\cite{E852:2004gpn} observed two exotic $J^{PC}=1^{-+}$ resonances in $\pi^- p \to f_1(1285)\pi^- p$ collisions at 18~GeV: the known $\pi_1(1600)$ with mass $M = 1709 \pm 24 \pm 41$ MeV and width $\Gamma = 403 \pm 80 \pm 115$ MeV, and a new $\pi_1(2015)$ state at $M = 2001 \pm 30 \pm 92$ MeV with width $\Gamma = 333 \pm 52 \pm 49$ MeV.
+The analysis found a mass of $1593 \pm 8^{+29}_{-47}$ MeV and a width of $168 \pm 20^{+150}_{-12}$ MeV.
+Later, E852~\cite{E852:2004gpn} observed two exotic $1^{-+}$ resonances in $\pi^- p \to f_1(1285)\pi^- p$ collisions at 18~GeV: the known $\pi_1(1600)$ with mass $M = 1709 \pm 24 \pm 41$ MeV and width $\Gamma = 403 \pm 80 \pm 115$ MeV, and a new $\pi_1(2015)$ state at $M = 2001 \pm 30 \pm 92$ MeV with width $\Gamma = 333 \pm 52 \pm 49$ MeV.

-In the updated PDG review, $\pi(1400)$ and $\pi(1600)$ are suggested to be a single state, as coupled-channel analyses favor one broad isovector resonance in the 1.4--1.6~GeV region~\cite{PDG}.
+In the updated Particle Data Group (PDG) review, $\pi(1400)$ and $\pi(1600)$ are suggested to be a single state, as coupled-channel analyses favor one broad isovector resonance in the 1.4--1.6~GeV region~\cite{PDG}.
 Of the reported candidates, the $\pi_1(2015)$ has only been observed by the E852 experiment~\cite{E852:2004gpn}, and its existence remains inconclusive.

-The BESIII Collaboration recently observed the isoscalar exotic state $\eta_1(1855)$ with $J^{PC} = 1^{-+}$ in $J/\psi \to \gamma \eta \eta'$ decays~\cite{BESIII:2022riz}, measuring its mass as $(1855 \pm 9^{+6}_{-1})$ MeV, its width as $(188 \pm 18^{+3}_{-8})$ MeV with $>19\sigma$ significance, and the product branching fraction $\mathcal{B}(J/\psi \to \gamma \eta_1(1855)) \times \mathcal{B}(\eta_1(1855) \to \eta \eta') = (2.70 \pm 0.41^{+0.16}_{-0.35}) \times 10^{-6}$.
+The BESIII Collaboration recently observed the isoscalar exotic state $\eta_1(1855)$ with $1^{-+}$ in $J/\psi \to \gamma \eta \eta'$ decays~\cite{BESIII:2022riz}, measuring its mass as $(1855 \pm 9^{+6}_{-1})$ MeV, its width as $(188 \pm 18^{+3}_{-8})$ MeV with $>19\sigma$ significance, and the product branching fraction $\mathcal{B}(J/\psi \to \gamma \eta_1(1855)) \times \mathcal{B}(\eta_1(1855) \to \eta \eta') = (2.70 \pm 0.41^{+0.16}_{-0.35}) \times 10^{-6}$.
 The narrow width of $\eta_1(1855)$ contrasts sharply with the broad $\pi_1(1600)$, suggesting different underlying dynamics between these exotic states.

-In this work, we study the mass spectrum and decay properties of the $1^{-+}$ P-wave light, charmonium-like, and fully-charm compact tetraquark states within a constituent quark model framework.
+In this work, we study the mass spectrum and decay properties of the $1^{-+}$ P-wave light, charmoniumlike, and fully charm compact tetraquark states within a constituent quark model framework.